FINANCIAL RESULTS

 y/y

-Net interest margin in relation to average assets amounted to 3.4% and was 0.1 p.p. higher y/y.
+Net interest margin in relation to average assets amounted to 3.6% and was 0.1 p.p. higher y/y, despite negative impact of credit holidays.

-The high quality of the Group’s loan portfolio and timely servicing of loans translated into a low cost of risk.
-The share of impaired receivables in the loan portfolio was 3.0% at year-end 2023.
+The high quality of the loan portfolio and timely servicing of loans translated into a low cost of risk.
+The share of NPLs in the gross loans and advances portfolio (as defined by the Group in the Management Board’s Report on the Activities) was 3.2% at year-end 2024.

-The Group’s return on equity (ROE) was higher that at the end of 2022 and stood at 8.2%.
+The Group’s return on equity (ROE) was more than twice as high as in 2023 and stood at 16.9%.

 Statement of financial position